 To become a member of NJHS, students need to acquire a 90 or above average in seventh, eighth and ninth grade (for sophomore inductees).
 A council of teachers is also chosen to collaborate and review the criteria of character, scholarship, leadership, service and citizenship.

 The Pep Club strives to create a positive atmosphere at HHS, encouraging school spirit and pride.
-The club meets daily leading up to the pep assembly.
 New members are welcome.